Wedding Day Checklist: Everything You Need on the Big Day

 Eating.
 Seriously.
 Eat a real breakfast and lunch.
 You'll be standing, walking, and talking for 8-10 hours.
 Low blood sugar ruins more wedding moments than vendor problems.

-Other commonly forgotten items: marriage license, vendor tip cash, phone charger, comfortable reception shoes.
+Other commonly forgotten items: marriage license, vendor tip cash, phone charger, comfortable reception shoes, vows.

 How long should a wedding ceremony be?